Guest Post by Gina of GinaMPoirier.com

 - Get creative: I was amazed the other day when a friend of mine shared on Facebook how her six-year-old is starting to do “Bible journaling” (at his own level of course).
 Let your kids explore their own interests and talents as they discover the Bible!
 See if you can use a memory verse as a project.

-10 Simple Bible Verses Kids Can Memorize
+10 Simple Bible Verses for Kids to Memorize

 Okay are you ready?
 This is obviously not an exhaustive list, but it is a great start in getting your kids in the habit.